 Which reminds me that Mages and Warlocks were able to use leather armor in Beta... or was that just Warlocks?
 Either way, i don't think it would be a bad idea to actually have another caster who would be using leather armor, other than balance druids :P

-The biggest mistake one can make, is not admitting when you're wrong.
+The biggest mistake one can make is not admitting when one is wrong.

 Not sure if this was mentioned (I did read the post), but in the BETA you had to go to "Soul Stones" and type /bind to be bound to a new area.
 If you died you spawned back at the last stone you were bound to.

 I didnt see it here but might as well post it.